 2. Picture of your Kitchen Tap showing full tap i.e. spout, body etc

-Here are the 4 measurements that we require:
+Here are the 4 most common measurements :

 - San Marco Valve Blueprint